 Zaporizhzhya is a small industrial town which once was a haven for Cossacks – Ukrainian warriors that brought independence to the southern part of Ukraine.
 They lived in Zaporozhian Sich – a semi-autonomous state, that was situated on Khortytsia island.
 Paying a visit to this renovated & historically accurate town of Cossacks is among the top things to do in Ukraine.
-While we’re on it, check out our brief timeline of the history of Ukraine, as well!

 12. Ride Through the Tunnel of Love

 A small railroad 3.1 miles in length brings you on a fascinating journey through the so-called “Tunnel of Love.”
 Located near the town of Klevan, it often leads the list of what to do in Ukraine thanks to the unusually intertwined branches of trees and ivy creating an actual green tunnel.
 We highly recommend checking it out in the autumn for a cute, and romantic, Ukrainian activity.